 You can make your offer conditional - perhaps pending proof of qualifications or a Disclosure and Barring Service check.
 You must also check that your potential employee has the right to work in the UK.

 Once you have satisified yourself that you have selected the right candidate and they have met any conditions, you can prepare to welcome them into your business.

 As soon as you take on an employee, you will need to set up and operate a payroll system.
 If your employee earns over the lower earnings limit, you will also need to register as an employer with HMRC and start deducting tax and National Insurance from the employee's pay.

 You will need to decide how you want to manage your payroll and PAYE affairs.
 You can run your payroll in-house or outsource it to your accountant or a payroll bureau.
 If you decide to run your payroll in-house, you may decide that you want to invest in payroll software.
-You can find Resources, Tools and advice on operating Payroll, PAYE and National Insurance on the Tax Donut.

 Becoming an employer also means you will have to comply with a range of employment regulations designed to protect your employee's rights.
 This includes rules on working time and holidays, statutory and minimum pay regulations, discrimination, discipline and grievance.
-You can find advice on employment law on the Law Donut.